NairSiddharth/sWARm/README.md

 ## 🧪 About sWARm

 **sWARm** stands for **Sid Wins Above Replace Metric**, reflecting my personal approach to calculating WAR.
-While it draws inspiration from existing models like FanGraphs' fWAR and Baseball Reference's bWAR, sWARm introduces unique methodologies and adjustments to better capture player value.
+While it draws inspiration from existing models like FanGraphs' fWAR and Baseball Reference's bWAR, sWARm introduces unique methodologies and adjustments to simplify the capturing of player value.

 Key features of sWARm include: